-It has been more than a quarter since WhatsApp new privacy policy came into effect in India, and it remains a controversial topic.
-The policy has been criticized by many for its data collection and sharing practices.
+It has been more than a quarter since WhatsApp’s new privacy policy came into effect in India, and it remains a controversial topic.
+The new WhatsApp privacy policy has been criticised by many for its data collection and sharing practices.
+Also Read: Indian Government asks WhatsApp to review its proposed privacy policy changes

 Here is a summary of the key points of the new privacy policy and some frequently asked questions:

-4. Why is the new privacy policy controversial?
-The new privacy policy has been criticized for its data collection and sharing practices.
+- Why is the new privacy policy controversial?
+The new privacy policy has been criticised for its data collection and sharing practices.
 Many users are concerned about how WhatsApp is using their data and how it is being shared with Facebook.

 Indian Government Opposes WhatsApp’s New Privacy Policy, Gives Company Seven Days to Respond

-The Indian government concerns about the amount of data that WhatsApp collects from its users and how it is shared with Facebook, WhatsApp’s parent company.
+The Indian government is concerned about the amount of data that WhatsApp collects from its users and how it is shared with Facebook, WhatsApp’s parent company.
 The government is also concerned about the lack of transparency in WhatsApp’s data collection and sharing practices.
+Also Read: How to withdraw money from ATMs without using a card?

 Indian IT Ministry Asks WhatsApp to Change New Privacy Policy, Improve Transparency, and Protect User Choice